DevExpress-Examples/vcl-ai-memo-example/README.md

 <!-- default badges end -->
 # VCL AI Assistant Example

-This is a simple example project demonstrating how to integrate AI functionality into a DevExpress VCL controls using a 3rd-party AI library (GenAI) available via the GetIt Package Manager.
+This is a simple example project demonstrating how to integrate AI functionality into DevExpress VCL controls using a 3rd-party AI library (GenAI) available via the GetIt Package Manager.
-VCL developers can switch between different AI providers and explore commands that DevExpress AI assistants adds to text controls such as TcxMemo or TdxRichEditControl.
+VCL developers can switch between different AI providers and explore commands that DevExpress AI assistants adds to text editors (such as TcxMemo or TdxRichEditControl).

 <Screenshot or video goes here>

  ## Prerequisites

  - Microsoft Windows 10 or newer
  - Embarcadero RAD Studio IDE 12.0 or newer (Community Edition is not supported)